 Not currently available, please contact university for up to date information.

-Overall: BBBWe do not include General Studies or Critical Thinking in our offers.Required subjects: Biology grade B and Chemistry, or Biology/Chemistry grade B and one of: Physics, Sport Studies, Physical Education, Mathematics, Statistics, Psychology, Geography, Environmental Science, or Food Technology, Home Economics or Nutrition and Food Science.Applicants taking the Science Practical Endorsement are required to pass.
+Overall: ABB-BBBWe do not include General Studies or Critical Thinking in our offers.Required subjects: Biology or Chemistry and one from the following - Physics, Sport Studies, Physical Education, Mathematics, Statistics, Psychology, Geography, Environmental Science, Food Technology, Home Economics, or Nutrition and Food Science.Applicants taking the Science Practical Endorsement are required to pass.

-Overall: ABBBBRequired subjects: Biology and Chemistry, or Biology/Chemistry and one of Physics, Sport Studies, Physical Education, Mathematics, Statistics, Psychology, Geography, Environmental Science, or Food Technology.GCSE or Equivalent: Scottish National 5: English Language - CScottish National 5: Maths - C
+Overall: AABBB-ABBBBRequired subjects: Biology or Chemistry and another science or mathematics subject.GCSE or Equivalent: Scottish National 5: English Language - CScottish National 5: Maths - C

-Overall: QAA recognised Access to Higher Education Diploma with 45 Level 3 credits overall including 27 at Distinction and 18 at Merit.Required subjects: 15 credits each in two sciences to include Chemistry, Biology, Physics or Mathematics (Chemistry or Biology preferred).
-Other subjects such as Food Technology, Home Economics, Applied Science or Environmental Studies will also be considered in combination with a core science subject.
+Overall: QAA recognised Access to Higher Education Diploma with 45 Level 3 credits overall including 30 at Distinction and 15 at Merit - 27 at Distinction and 18 at Merit.Required subjects: 15 credits in Biology or Chemistry and 15 credits in another science subject.

-Overall: DDM in Applied Science (please contact us if you are taking a different BTEC).
+Overall: DDD-DDM in Applied Science (please contact us if you are taking a different BTEC).

-Overall: Pass overall with BBB from the Advanced Skills Challenge Certificate and two A levels.
-Required subjects: A level Biology grade B and Chemistry, or A level Biology/Chemistry grade B and one of: Physics, Sport Studies, Physical Education, Mathematics, Statistics, Psychology, Geography, Environmental Science, or Food TechnologyApplicants taking the Science Practical Endorsement are required to pass.
+Overall: Pass overall with ABB-BBB from the Advanced Skills Challenge Certificate and two A levels.
+Required subjects: A-level Biology or Chemistry and an A-level in another science or mathematics subject.Applicants taking the Science Practical Endorsement are required to pass.
+A-level General Studies and A-level Critical Thinking are not accepted.

 Top 5 A-levels taken by students who study this subject at uni.